lambdamusic/Ontospy/README.md

 It is meant to be used from the command line (tip: make this file executable: `chmod +x sketch.py`) and requires you to type in RDF statements using the Turtle serialization.

 *Note*: if you install ontosPy using easy_install or pip, an  executable is automatically created and added to `usr/local/bin` (on unix-based systems).
-So all you have to do to run this is type `sketchonto`.
+You can run it by typing `sketchonto`.

 	[lambdamusic]@here:~/code/python>sketch.py
 	Good morning.
 Ready to Turtle away.
 Type docs() for help.